-A multilingual website (Multilingual Website) refers to website content presented in two or more language versions, aimed at serving users from different language groups.
-It intersects with the concept of multi-regional websites (Multi-regional Website), but the core lies in language.
+A multilingual website (Multilingual Website) refers to a website whose content is presented in two or more language versions, aimed at serving users from different language groups.
+It overlaps with the concept of a multi-regional website (Multi-regional Website), but its core lies in language.

 Linguistic Localization: Ensure accurate text translation, conforming to the grammar and expression habits of the target language.